 2. Analyse and critically interpret one's own work in the context of the subject domain.

-3. Produce a research based dissertation appropriate to the domain of the project.
+3. Produce a research-based dissertation appropriate to the domain of the project.

-5 Testing and Evaluation
+5 Analysis and Synthesis

 Teaching and Learning Work Loads